Topic: Kingdom of Heaven. Mustard Seed. Category: Kingdom> End Times>

 Revelation 22:17 And the Spirit and the bride say, “Come!”
 And let him who hears say, “Come!”
 And let him who thirsts come.
 Whoever desires, let him take the water of life freely.

 Together by His Spirit let us the universal church throughout the world take hold of His kingdom.
-Establishing His right to rule and reign in our hearts and minds.
-As this is the heart of our Father, the mission of our King and saviour, the work of the Holy Spirit, in which every disciple participates.
+Letting Him establish His right to rule and reign in our hearts and minds.
+As this is the heart of our Father, the mission of our King and Saviour, the work of the Holy Spirit, in which every disciple participates.
+Come all who are thirsty!

-Sermon categories: son of man> love of God> hope and healing> know God> truth> power> end times> experience God> life> success in life> kingdom>
+unsearchable mysteries> son of man> love of God> hope and healing> know God> truth> power> end times> experience God> life> success in life> kingdom> miracles of the wilderness journey>

 Connect with us, pray for our projects, subscribe to our free podcasts, sermons and videos, follow us facebook and our#ineverystep magazine, send us an email and share the good news with the world.